microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaDeviceRegisteredUser.md

 Remove-EntraBetaDeviceRegisteredUser -ObjectId $Device.ObjectId -OwnerId $Owner.ObjectId
 ```

 This example shows how to remove the registered user from device.

-- The first command gets a device by using the [Get-EntraBetaDevice](./Get-EntraBetaDevice.md) cmdlet, and then stores it in the `$Device` variable.

-- The second command gets the registered user for the device in `$Device` by using the [Get-EntraBetaDeviceRegisteredUser](./Get-EntraBetaDeviceRegisteredUser.md) cmdlet.The command stores it in the `$User` variable.

-- The final command removes the user in `$User` from the device in `$Device`.

 ## Parameters